Energy-Efficient Communication in the Presence of Synchronization Errors: Main Results

 where $D(P \Vert Q)$ is the Kullback-Leibler divergence between distributions $P$ and $Q$ and where $0\in\mc{X}$ is an input symbol with zero cost. \end{theorem}

-Theorem~\ref{thm:Chat_DMC} approximates the capacity per unit cost of a general DMC with synchronization errors and general cost function to within a factor two.
+Theorem~\ref{thm:Chat_DMC} approximates the capacity per unit cost of a general DMC with synchronization errors and general cost function admitting a zero-cost symbol to within a factor two.
 In contrast, recall from Section~\ref{sec:intro} that for the \emph{capacity}, even of the noiseless deletion channel, only loose bounds are known despite over four decades since the introduction of the model in~\cite{dobrushin67}.